-There are 2.7 million registered nurses (RNs) currently employed in the U.S. with another 440,000 RN jobs or positions expected to become available over the next decade.* And that’s not even counting all the other nursing professionals who don’t hold an RN or who hold an advanced nursing degree.
+There are more than 3 million registered nurses (RNs) currently employed in the U.S. with another 371,500 RN jobs or positions expected to become available by 2028.1 And that’s not even counting all the other nursing professionals who don’t hold an RN or who hold an advanced nursing degree.
 With so many engaged in nursing, it’s no surprise that there are a wide variety of titles and roles for nurses.
 If you’ve considering starting or advancing your nursing career, here are a few of the roles you might consider:

 Adult/gerontology acute care nurse practitioner: Works as a care provider for gerontology patients experiencing an acute or emergency medical issue.